joelhawksley/identity/talks/2021/slides.md

 ^ We now call it ViewComponent:

-^ A framework for building reusable, testable & encapsulated view components in Rails.
+^ A framework for building reusable, testable & encapsulated view components as a natural extension to Rails.

 ---